 Read more

-Please note that you are not required to submit a declaration of interest if the qualification DOES NOT include internally assessed components or units.
+Please note that you are required to submit a declaration of interest to us only if the qualification includes internal assessed components or units.

 Centre Declaration of Interest form